The Chickens

 And that was that…three months later we were the proud owners of a 20-acre farm with a house and property that needed a ton of work.
 We moved here permanently in May 2017, and we have no regrets.
 We have become part of a wonderful, supportive community, and it turns out small-town living suits us.

-We have built our flock up to about 400 layers who have helped me learn chicken husbandry on a larger scale.
+We now have about 100 layers plus raise around 1,000 pullets a year for other small farms and backyards.
 I have learned so much, and I still have so much to learn.
 We’ve had great days, good days, bad days, and sad days.
 But my dedication to the birds is still at the center of what we are building, which is why our tagline is “Where the Chicken Comes First.”

 In addition to building our own farm, we share our methods and experience with others interested in raising chickens.
 The number of birds we raise is teeny-tiny part of the industry, and many others must join if we are to combat factory farming and revitalize middle-class agriculture.